Bookmark and Share

 Assigning Content to Game States

 Before rendering each segment in my DAW, I generally insert a few bars of silence between them to capture the reverb tails and other unfinished notes, avoiding any abrupt cuts.
-These extra bars are used as “post-exit regions”; a segment’s post-exit is played back over the following segment, and this helps blend the segments nicely (figure 2).
+These extra bars are used as "post-exit regions"; a segment's post-exit is played back over the following segment, and this helps blend the segments nicely (see image below).

 Transitions between Each State

 We need to set up basic transition rules between each state.
 Generally, when a state change occurs, the segment that is currently playing will be allowed to play until its Exit Cue, before the engine schedules the first segment of the next state.
-Additionally, the drop between Mid and High sections in the original song constitutes a separate segment (“Drop_01”), placed directly under the switch container, and is used as a transition segment between the Mid and High states (figure 3).
+Additionally, the drop between Mid and High sections in the original song constitutes a separate segment ("Drop_01"), placed directly under the switch container, and is used as a transition segment between the Mid and High states (see image below).

 Likewise, the song’s intro is used as a transition segment between Idle and Mid.